Definition of Dilutive Securities

 2. Convertible Bonds

-Convertible bonds are the debt instruments with a fixed rate of return and an option of conversion to the common stock at the end of the period or during a certain period.
+Convertible bonds are debt instruments with a fixed rate of return and an option of conversion to common stock at the end of the period or during a specific period.

 3. Convertible Preferred Stocks

-Convertible preference stocks are preference shares with a fixed rate of return similar to bonds and an option of conversion to common stock at a later date.
-Preference stockholders are shareholders for the company and are preferred over common stockholders at the time of liquidation.
+Convertible preference stocks are preference shares with a fixed rate of return similar to bonds and an option of conversion to common stock later.
+Preference stockholders are company shareholders and are preferred over common stockholders at liquidation.

 Impact of Dilutive Securities

-- A huge difference between basic and dilutes EPS can indicate more inclination of the company towards dilution in the near future, which is not a very attractive attribute for the investors.
+- A huge difference between basic and diluted EPS can indicate more inclination of the company towards dilution in the near future, which is not a very attractive attribute for investors.

-- Reduction or dilution in EPS is a point of concern for shareholders as their percentage claim over the company as well as their voting rights gets diminished due to this.
+- Reduction or dilution in EPS concerns shareholders as their percentage claim over the company and voting rights diminish.

-Dilutive securities lead to a reduction in earnings per share when the investor chooses to exercise the option to convert his/her current securities into common stock.
-Since the exercised option results in lowering down earnings per share of the company, the securities are named as dilutive securities.
+Dilutive securities lead to a reduction in earnings per share when the investor chooses to exercise the option to convert their current deposits into common stock.

 Advantages

-- Dilutive securities attract investors with its option of conversion to common stock at a later date and thus help in raising finance, especially for start-up companies.
+- It attracts investors with the option of converting to common stock later and thus helps raise finance, especially for start-up companies.

-- Companies’ investment in dilutive securities and dilutive earnings per share helps investors in making investment decisions.
+- Companies’ investment in dilutive securities and earnings per share allows investors to make investment decisions.

 Conclusion

-Dilutive securities are an important aspect of the company’s share capital as it helps in attracting investors who consider these securities as a less risky option.
-The company’s dilutive earnings per share is always lower than basic earnings per share.
-But in the practical world dilutive securities is more of a theoretical concept as the investors will not exercise the option unless the purchase price will generate profit for them.
-But since strike prices are kept higher than the market price, investors do not exercise the option.
+Dilutive securities are an important aspect of the company’s share capital as it helps in attracting investors who consider these securities a less risky option.
+The company’s dilutive earnings per share are always lower than basic earnings per share.
+But in the practical world, dilutive securities are more of a theoretical concept as the investors will only exercise the option if the purchase price generates profit.

 Recommended Articles